GriceTurrble/advent-of-code/README.md

-# Advent of Code 2020 answers
+# My Advent of Code answers

-My answers and code for the Advent of Code 2020 puzzles
+My answers and code for the [Advent of Code](https://adventofcode.com/).

-Want to participate on your own?
-Head to https://adventofcode.com/2020

-I have no affiliation with that site.
-This repo is simply my own code and answers for the Advent of Code 2020 calendar.
+(I have no affiliation with the AoC).

 ## ⚠ SPOILERS AHEAD ⚠